tokkonopapa/WordPress-IP-Geo-Block/_posts/2015-04-18-Why-so-many-plugins-vulnerable.md

 4. Export raw SQL to the client.
 5. Import raw SQL from the client.

-As a result, an attacker can easyly know the DB prefix set in the `wp-config.php` and upload some malicious SQL to exploit the site.
+As a result, an attacker could easyly know the DB prefix defined in the `wp-config.php` with a certain attack vector and could inject some malicious SQL to exploit the site.

 [![Vulnerability of Custom Contact Form]({{ "/img/2015-04/custom-contact-form.png" | prepend: site.baseurl }}
   "Vulnerability of Custom Contact Form"